 Cochin chickens are usually submissive to other breeds and do best with other calm chicken breeds.
 They are loved for being a friendly ball of fluff.

 They do well in cold weather but aren’t super great egg layers.
-They do make great pets though.
+They do make great pets, though.

 8. Welsumer Chickens

-Welsummer chickens are gentle, but active chickens.
+Welsummer chickens are gentle but active chickens.
 They like to move around and love to free-range.
 Hens lay lovely dark brown eggs with speckles.

-When in a mixed flock Welsummer chickens will usually be below the moderately aggressive hens, but among the calmer chicken breeds, they will usually be higher in the pecking order.
+When in a mixed flock, Welsummer chickens will usually be below the moderately aggressive hens, but among the calmer chicken breeds, they will usually be higher in the pecking order.

 9. Australorp Chickens

 Australorp chickens are black and do a great job of accidentally scaring away hawks from your flock.
-Hawks usually interpret Australorp chickens as being crows and will stay away from the rest of the flock.
+Hawks usually interpret Australorp chickens as crows and stay away from the rest of the flock.

 10. Jersey Giant

 Jersey Giant chickens are large chickens, a little larger than Brahma chickens.
 Like Brahmas, they are an extremely gentle and docile breed.
-They get along with pretty much any other chicken breed and don’t resort to bullying or meanness.
+They get along with any other chicken breed and don’t resort to bullying or meanness.

-The hens and the roosters are larger so their size can be intimidating for children, but they are known for their gentleness with all people, even little people.
+The hens and the roosters are larger, so their size can be intimidating for children, but they are known for their gentleness with all people, even little people.

 Roosters are rarely aggressive and are a classy bird that doesn’t resort to intimidation or meanness.
 Rarely is a Jersey Giant rooster aggressive.

 Roos do a good job of protecting the flock because most predators don’t like their large size.
-The hens are moderately good egg layers and the entire breed grows at a slower pace.
+The hens are moderately good egg layers, and the entire breed grows at a slower pace.